Primary intestinal lymphangiectasia

 - Waldmann's disease

 - Familial Waldmann's disease (type)

-lymph vessels supplying the lining of the small intestine.
-The cause of Waldmann disease is unknown.
-Signs of Waldmann disease include loss of lymphatic fluid into the gastrointestinal tract, protein-losing enteropathy, too little albumin in the blood, reduced levels of antibodies, and immunodeficiency.
-Symptoms include swelling in the legs and abdominal discomfort.
-For many patients, treatment of Waldmann disease involves long term diet therapy.Waldmann disease is a digestive disorder characterized abnormally enlarged
+lymph vessels supplying the lining of the small intestine are enlarged.
+The cause of the condition is still unknown.
+The signs and symptoms include swelling of the legs and abdominal discomfort, loss of lymphatic fluid into the gastrointestinal tract, protein-losing enteropathy, too little albumin in the blood, reduced levels of antibodies, and immunodeficiency.
+Treatment involves a special long-term diet.Primary intestinal lymphangiectasia is a digestive disorder in which the

 - The Merck Manuals Online Medical Library provides information on this condition for patients and caregivers.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Primary intestinal lymphangiectasia.
 Click on the link to view a sample search on this topic.